ALL ABOUT VEGETABLES

 Another way to say this is to eat about 70% of your diet as cooked vegetables.
 This may seem like a lot, but it is not that difficult with a little practice.
 Eat some with every meal.

 Food combining.
-You may have 2-4 types of vegetables at each meal.
+It is best to eat 10 or more types of vegetables at each meal.
 Try to mix colors and flavors for variety.

 Cooked vegetables should be the basis for, or staple food for every meal.
 In addition, you may have one other type of food – either one protein or one starch.
 These simple food combinations greatly assist digestion and utilization of your food.